 #4 Burn Your Dog’s Energy

-If your dog feels like digging, take him for a long walk, play with him or give him any other physical or mental activity that will get him to burn off his energy.
-It is important to know that mental effort, where your dog needs to concentrate, spends his energy faster than a physical effort.
+If your dog feels like digging, take him for a long walk, play with him, or give him any other physical or mental activity that will get him to burn off his energy.
+It is important to know that mental effort, where your dog needs to concentrate, spends his energy faster than physical effort.

 Also, dogs need to be able to have physical and mental stimulation every day to thrive.
-By doing this, you will have a dog with fewer behavioural problems.
+By doing this, you will have a dog with fewer behavioral problems.
 Thus, if your dog is tired, he will not have the energy to dig into your garden.

-To stimulate your dog mentally you can give him a sniffing mat, a filled Kong, a liking mat or an interactive bowl.
+To stimulate your dog mentally you can give him a sniffing mat, a filled Kong, a liking mat, or an interactive bowl.